The world's best waterfront restaurants promise more than a view

 The Rock: Pingwe Michanvi Kae, Michamvi, Tanzania, +255 776 591 360

-Venice, Italy: Club Del Dolge
+Venice, Italy: Club Del Doge

-Sip a Negroni and watch the gondolas glide by at Club del Dolge, located inside Venice's Gritti Palace Hotel, which sits magisterially on the Grand Canal.
+Sip a Negroni and watch the gondolas glide by at Club del Doge, located inside Venice's Gritti Palace Hotel, which sits magisterially on the Grand Canal.

 Watching the water traffic is some of the most magnificent dinner theater in the world, but the food is equally sublime: small Venetian snacks known as cicchetti, homemade ravioli and heavenly risotto with shaved white truffles.